habitat-sh/habitat/www/source/docs/internals-leader-election.html.md

 Because Habitat is an eventually-consistent distributed system, the role of the leader is different than in strongly-consistent systems.
 In fact, it only serves as the leader for *application level semantics*, e.g. a database write leader.
 The fact that a supervisor is a leader has no bearing upon other operations in the Habitat system, including rumor dissemination for configuration updates.
 Thus, it is _not_ akin to a [Raft](https://raft.github.io/) leader, through which writes must all be funneled.
 This allows for very high scalability of the Habitat supervisor ring.

 Service group using a leader need to have a minimum of three supervisors in order to break ties.
-It is also strongly recommended that you do not run theservice group with an even number of members; otherwise, in the event of a network partition with equal members on each side, both sides will elect a new leader, causing a full split-brain from which the algorithm cannot recover.
+It is also strongly recommended that you do not run the service group with an even number of members; otherwise, in the event of a network partition with equal members on each side, both sides will elect a new leader, causing a full split-brain from which the algorithm cannot recover.
 Supervisors in a service group will warn you if you are using leader election and have an even number of supervisors.

 The remainder of this document describes the protocol for electing a leader.